-A few complaints that the coffee doesn't brew as hot as other models, and some reports of a variety of quality concerns that pop up after a short period of time.
+A few complaints that the coffee doesn't brew as hot as other models.
+Reports of a variety of quality concerns that pop up after a short period of time.

 Any coffee aficionado knows how important it is to have a reliable, high-quality coffee maker on the kitchen counter.
 There are plenty of options to choose from, but if you want a real stand-out model, you can’t go wrong with a coffee maker from Cuisinart, one of the most trusted brands in kitchen appliances.